tonyweb13/EscalationPolicy/README.md

 # Escalation Policy

-This system implies paperless work in your daily work.
+This system implies paperless work in your daily job.
 Can handle thousand/millions of user.

 ## Features